INTERVIEW: Niles Rooker Trio

 What else is happening next in Niles Rooker Trio’s world?

 More singles and eventually a full length!
 We are also in the midst of self-producing our future music since I have experience doing that.

-Hi Brit, welcome to VENTS!
+Hi guys, welcome to VENTS!
 How have you been?
-Hi VENTS!
-Thank you so much …
+(Band): Thanks a lot, it’s great …